 Don’t worry there’s nothing underhanded here.
 We offer an “ethical bribe” to get them to identify themselves to us.
 For example, our friend the photographer could offer a free DVD telling prospective brides exactly what they should look for in a wedding photographer and showcasing some of his work.

-A very simple lead generating ad could be headlined: “Free DVD Reveals The 7 Costly Mistakes To Avoid When Choosing A Photographer For Your Big Day”.
+A very simple lead-generating ad could be headlined: “Free DVD Reveals The 7 Costly Mistakes To Avoid When Choosing A Photographer For Your Big Day”.

 Anyone requesting this “ethical bribe” would be identifying themselves as a high probability prospect.
 You now have at least their name and address which would go onto your marketing database.

 Remember the goal is simply to generate leads.
 Avoid the temptation of trying to sell from your ad.
-At this early stage you just want to sift out the uninterested and unmotivated so that you can build your database of high probability prospects.
+At this early stage, you just want to sift out the uninterested and unmotivated so that you can build your database of high probability prospects.

-Here’s the other big reason you want to avoid selling directly from your ad: at any given time (on average) about 3% of your target market are highly motivated and ready to buy immediately.
+Here’s the other big reason you want to avoid selling directly from your ad: at any given time (on average) about 3% of your target market is highly motivated and ready to buy immediately.
 These are the prospects most mass marketing hopes to convert.
-However there’s a further 7% who are very open to buying and another 30% who are interested but not right now.
+However, there’s a further 7% who are very open to buying and another 30% who are interested but not right now.
 The next 30% are not interested and finally the last 30% wouldn’t even take your product if was free.

 The Market For Your Products And Services